REE Overview

 The full conceptual stack (ARC-043) from epistemic ground through the learning loop:

-REE is Layer 6 — the machinery, not the ethics.
-Layers 7-9 close the loop back to Layer 6 through learning.
-Layers 0-4 are not updated by experience; they are the ground that makes experience interpretable at all.
+REE is Layer 9 – the machinery, not the ethics.
+Layers 10-12 close the loop back to Layer 9 through learning.
+Layers 0-7 are not updated by experience; they are the ground that makes experience interpretable at all.
+D1 and D2 are first derivations that bridge the axioms to the ethical layer.

 See docs/architecture/five_axioms_foundations.md for the full derivation.